alphagov/govuk_frontend_toolkit/docs/analytics.md

 Option | Description
 -------|------------
+`page`  | Useful for sending the URL when `window.location` has been updated using JavaScript since the Analytics tracking object was created
 `label` | Useful for categorising events, eg Javascript error source `value` | Values must be non-negative.
 Useful to pass counts, eg error happened 5 times `nonInteraction` | Defaults to false.
 When set the event will not affect bounce rate